 Below is a table focusing on MERV ratings 1 through 16 that displays the percentage and size of particles that will pass through each filter value.

-No filter is 100% guaranteed to stop every single particle from escaping through, which is why we have the percentages of how many particles will be stopped.
+No filter is 100% guaranteed to stop every single particle from escaping, so we have the percentages of particles that will be stopped.

 |MERV Value||Particle Size (microns)|